Dual Degree - King's College London

 - King's College: http://www.kcl.ac.uk/study/postgraduate/fees-and-funding/index.aspx

 At Sciences Po

-Questions regarding admission procedures (application, scholarship, requirements, etc.): Admissions contact form
+Questions regarding admission procedures (application, requirements, etc.): Admissions contact form

 Catarina Laranjeira, Assistant Dean for Admissions, Paris School of International Affairs - Email